nodecg/vite-plugin-nodecg/README.md

 })
 ```

+### Why `.mjs`?

+`globby` now only supports ESM files, so for now your vite config will need to be in this format (if your bundle is using `"type": "module"` you can just use `.js` or `.ts`)

-## Custom config
+## Custom `vite.config.mjs`

 If you want a specific graphic/panel to have its own template, use a different path for the templates, or have the entry points in a different structure, you can specify this with the `inputs` field in the plugin options.
 The keys of which are the glob expressions to find inputs, and the values are the corresponding templates to use.

 ### Supported input patterns

 `vite-plugin-nodecg` uses the globby library to find and match inputs, the supported patterns of which can be found [here](https://www.npmjs.com/package/globby#globbing-patterns).

 ### Input ordering

 When determining which input to use, `vite-plugin-nodecg` will iterate top to bottom in the `inputs` section of the config and use the first one it comes across.
-Hence why in the example below `special_graphic` has to come before `./src/graphics/*/main.js`, otherwise that would match first.
+Hence why in the example below `special_graphic` has to come before `graphics/*/main.js`, otherwise that would match first.

+### Source directory

+If you want the plugin to look in a different directory to `./src` for your input files, specify this using the `srcDir` config option.

 ### Example

-The following config is for a bundle with a separate `templates` directory, which has a `special_graphic` with a `special_template`, and which nests each input in its own sub-directory (e.g. `./src/graphics/timer/main.js`).
+The following config is for a bundle with a separate `templates` directory, which has a `special_graphic` with a `special_template`, and which nests each input in its own sub-directory (e.g. `src/graphics/timer/main.js`).

 ```javascript
 import { defineConfig } from 'vite'